Tsinghua-NSLab/NetworkSecurityEdge/bandwidth/note.md

     - [x] change flow number, run test
         - [x] use rule that won't match all
     - [x] change rule number, run test
+    - [ ] change ddos threshold, run test
     - [ ] use community rules, change flow number

 ## Test Result
 A quick test and result see data/result.log.temp.
-The bandwidth has nothingto do with the flow number.
+The bandwidth has nothing to do with the flow number.
 Maybe the rules don't care about whether a packet belongs to a flow.

 ## Tools